Muhtasham/pod-helper/README.md

 - 🛠️ Audio corruption repair via good old Roberta.
 - ✨ Sentiment analysis to gauge the mood of the content.

-## Gen AI on RTX PCs Developer Contest Entry details:
+## Gen AI on RTX PCs Developer Contest Entry details

 This project is a submission for the NVIDIA RTX PCs Developer Contest, under the General Generative AI Projects category.
 Pod-Helper showcases the potential of generative AI in transforming audio content creation and processing.